 Successful replacement of the valve restores normal blood flow.
 The long-term outcome is usually very good.
 Artificial valves wear out over a period of years.
 Their function is monitored, and the valves are replaced as necessary.
 A prosthetic heart valve commits a patient to continued infective endocarditis prophylaxis, regular cardiac follow-up, and often to continued medical therapy, including anticoagulation with warfarin for those with mechanical prostheses.
 Re-operation may be required for malfunction of the prosthetic valve.
 In addition, a small but not insignificant subset of patients may require implantation of a permanent pacemaker after valve surgery.

 Prognosis and survival

-  Serious long-term effects of aortic stenosis without timely
+Serious long-term effects of aortic stenosis without timely treatment include:

 - congestive heart failure

 - sudden death (occurs in less than 1%)

 With surgery, the patient can expect to live a normal life with necessary precautions as explained above.

 Are you a Doctor, Pharmacist, PA or a Nurse?